-SANDAG Vision Lab
+SANDAG Vision Lab/Virtual Vision Lab Sessions

 Create a collaborative space for stakeholders, community members, and the media to discuss the regional planning process with SANDAG staff and policymakers.
 Space may be multifunctional to use for workshops, presentations, and webinars, and feature interactive tools and maps to promote idea sharing.
+Virtual sessions provide additional opportunity for community members to engage with SANDAG staff.